claudiologiudice/ML-DL-REVIEW/data/README.md

 This folder contains part of the data used to produce results in section 8 of the paper.
-Files larger than 100Mb can be dowloaded from [https://drive.google.com/drive/folders/1b6y38t4WgGKyB2R3L6dnGEOtAesBYxyk](Google Drive folder).
+Files larger than 100Mb can be dowloaded from [Google Drive folder](https://drive.google.com/drive/folders/1b6y38t4WgGKyB2R3L6dnGEOtAesBYxyk).